Tina-Uzoh/deliveroo-delivery-performance-analysis/README.md

-🚴 Delivery Performance Analysis
+## 🚴 Delivery Performance Analysis

-A data-driven analysis of delivery performance to identify key factors influencing late deliveries and improve operational efficiency.
+This project explores delivery performance to understand what drives delays and how operations can be improved using data.

+---

-🎯 Business Problem
+## 🎯 Business Problem

-Late deliveries negatively impact customer satisfaction and operational performance.
-This project explores the delivery data to understand the root causes of delays and identify opportunities for improvement.
+Late deliveries can negatively affect customer satisfaction and overall operational performance.
+The goal of this project is to analyse delivery data to identify the main causes of delays and highlight areas for improvement.

+---

-🚀 Solution
+## 🛠️ Solution

-Developed a data-driven approach using analytics and machine learning techniques to evaluate delivery performance and predict late deliveries
+A data-driven approach was used to analyse delivery patterns and build predictive models capable of identifying deliveries that are likely to be delayed.

+---

-📊 Key Insights
+## 📊 Key Insights

-Identified key variables contributing to late deliveries Analysed delivery time patterns and operational inefficiencies Highlighted opportunities to improve delivery performance
+- Delivery distance and traffic conditions were key contributors to delays
+- Longer delivery times were often linked to high traffic levels and operational inefficiencies
+- Certain patterns in delivery behaviour highlighted opportunities for process improvement

+---

-🛠️ Tools & Technologies
+## 🛠️ Tools & Technologies

-Python (Data Analysis & Modelling)
-Excel (Data Cleaning & Preparation)
+- Python (data analysis and modelling)
+- Excel (data cleaning and preparation)
-Power BI (Visualisation)
+- Power BI (data visualisation)
-Machine Learning (Logistic Regression, Random Forest, XGBoost)
+- Machine Learning (Logistic Regression, Random Forest, XGBoost)

+---

-⚙️ Methodology
+## ⚙️ Methodology

-Data Collection
-Data Cleaning & Preparation
-Exploratory Data Analysis (EDA)
-Model Development
-Model Evaluation (F1-score, ROC-AUC)
+- Data collection from delivery-related datasets
+- Data cleaning and preparation using Excel and Python
+- Exploratory data analysis (EDA) to identify trends and patterns
+- Model development using classification algorithms
+- Model evaluation using F1-score and ROC-AUC

+---

-## Model Performance
+## 📈 Model Performance

 - Logistic Regression: XX% accuracy
 - Random Forest: XX% accuracy
 - XGBoost: XX% accuracy

+---

-💼 Business Impact
+## 💼 Business Impact

-This project demonstrates how predictive analytics can improve delivery efficiency, reduce delays, and enhance customer satisfaction.
+The insights from this analysis can help improve delivery efficiency by identifying key delay factors.
+These findings can support better route planning, resource allocation, and overall service improvement.

 ## 📊 Visual Insights